alimertozdemir/IDCardPassportNFCReader/README.md

 # IDCardPassportNFCReader

-After download the project you have to run below script inside project root directory
+After download the project you have to run below script inside the project root directory

 - pod install